Shanghai Academy of Social Sciences

 The Shanghai Academy of Social Sciences (SASS; 上海社会科学院) was founded in 1958 and is China's oldest think tank for the humanities and social sciences.
 It is the country's second largest such institution, after the Chinese Academy of Social Sciences (CASS) in Beijing.
 Besides funds from the municipal government of Shanghai, the academy draws financial support from non-governmental sources at home and abroad.

-SASS has signed over 60 cooperative agreements with international partners.
-Every year it hosts over 1,000 foreign visitors and hundreds of international conferences, lectures and seminars, as is represented by the bi-annual World Forum on China Studies, sponsored by the State Council Information Office and the Shanghai Municipal People's Government.

-Controversy
+Relationship with the Shanghai State Security Bureau

-The Federal Bureau of Investigation (FBI) has stated that SASS frequently provides cover to intelligence operatives of the Ministry of State Security (MSS).
+The Federal Bureau of Investigation (FBI) has stated that SASS frequently provides cover to intelligence operatives of the Ministry of State Security (MSS)'s Shanghai State Security Bureau.
 The FBI adds that the MSS "uses SASS employees as spotters and assessors."

+In 2017, ex-CIA officer Kevin Mallory was having financial difficulties when he was contacted by a "headhunter" on LinkedIn, who turned out to be an MSS operative.
+The operative set up a phone call with Mallory and another person, pretending it was a job with the Shanghai Academy of Social Sciences.
+Mallory consented to selling defense secrets to his Chinese contacts after two visits to Shanghai.